YitaoXU/YitaoXU.github.io/_pages/about.md

 My current research focuses on applying statistical methods and AI to address problems in biology and astrophysics, especially in immunology and RNA–binding proteins (RBPs).

-I enjoy connecting with people across disciplines — whether for collaboration or any other discussion — so please feel free to reach out.
+I enjoy connecting with people across disciplines, whether for collaboration or any other discussion, so please feel free to reach out.

 Awards
 ======